MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-troubleshooting-initial-setup.md

 ## 403 (Forbidden) error while creating connections

-As part of dual-write linking process, two PowerApps connections (a.k.a.
-Apihub connections) are created on behalf of the user in the linked Dataverse environment.
-If the customer does not have license for PowerApps environment, the ApiHub connection creation fails with 403 (Forbidden) error as shown below:
+As part of the dual-write linking process, two Power Apps connections (also known as *Apihub* connections) are created on behalf of the user in the linked Dataverse environment.
+If the customer does not have a license for the PowerApps environment, the ApiHub connection creation fails with a 403 (Forbidden) error, as shown below:

 *MSG=[Failed to setup dual write environment.
 Error Details:Response status code does not indicate success: 403 (Forbidden). - Response status code does not indicate success: 403 (Forbidden).]
 STACKTRACE=[   at Microsoft.Dynamics.Integrator.ProjectManagementService.DualWrite.DualWriteConnectionSetProcessor.<CreateDualWriteConnectionSetAsync>d__29.MoveNext() in X:\bt\1158727\repo\src\ProjectManagementService\DualWrite\DualWriteConnectionSetProcessor.cs:line 297
 --- End of stack trace from previous location where exception was thrown ---